nevendyulgerov/initialzr-app/README.md

 The app comes with a number of build tools to automate common development tasks, including:

-- npm run build - primary build task - watches all relevant sass and js files and preprocess all sass files to style.css and all relevant js files to main.js upon change
+- npm run build - primary build task - watches all relevant sass and js files and preprocess all sass files to style.css and all js files to main.js upon change

 - gulp module --option {appName} --option {moduleName} - utility for creating modules in the app's context.
 The new module's files will reside in appDir/assets/js/modules/{moduleName}/ and appDir/assets/sass/modules/{moduleName}